The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Training process and hyperparameters

-The UserKNN, ItemKNN, and PGN algorithms are fit to the training dataset using $k=10$ nearest neighbors, while MF uses 32 latent factors.
-BPRMF and LightGCN are trained with the pairwise BPR loss, using a batch size of 16 and an L2 regularization term of 0.0001.
-MultiVAE is trained using cross-entropy loss along with a KL divergence term (coefficient set to 0.2), in a full-batch setting.
+UserKNN, ItemKNN, and PGN are trained using $k = 10$ nearest neighbors.
+MF is implemented with 32 latent factors.
+BPRMF and LightGCN are optimized using the pairwise BPR loss with a batch size of 16 and an L2 regularization term of 0.0001.
+MultiVAE is trained with cross-entropy loss combined with a KL divergence term (weighted by a coefficient of 0.2) in a full-batch setting.

-For algorithms requiring training, we track the training loss at the end of each epoch and apply early stopping if the loss does not decrease for five consecutive epochs.
-The total number of epochs is capped at 500, and we use the Adam optimizer with a learning rate of 0.001.
+During the training process, we track the training loss at the end of each epoch and apply early stopping if the loss remains stable for five consecutive epochs.
+The total number of epochs is capped at 500.
+We use the Adam optimiser with a learning rate of 0.001. { The hyperparameter values we use in our experiments are reported in Table \ref{tab:all_parameters}. }

 As a sanity check, we evaluate each trained model on $D_{\text{train}}$ and $D_{\text{post}}$.
 For each user $u \in U$, we generate a top-K list of recommended venues and measure the HitRate and mean Reciprocal Rank (mRR) in predicting $u$’s interactions in $D_{\text{post}}$.
-We set $K=20$ and report average HitRate and mRR across all users.
+We set $K=20$ and report average HitRate and mRR across all users in Table \ref{tab:performance}.

-The performance of the various recommender models we employed aligns well with findings reported in the literature \cite{rahmani2022role}.
-Our evaluation metrics are significantly higher—up to three times greater—than those typically observed.
-This improvement can be attributed, in part, to our methodology, which considers the venue category before invoking the recommender system.
+The performance of the recommender systems aligns with findings reported in the literature \citep{sanchez2022travelers}: PGN outperforms BPRMF, which in turn exceeds UserKNN, followed by ItemKNN.